-As one of PSFI's pilot programs, SKIL or Sanayan sa Kakayahang Industriyal was initiated to address widespread unemployment in the Philippines.
-In partnership with TESDA, the program enables deserving out-of-school youth to undergo training for technical-vocational skills such as automotive servicing, welding, pipefitting, basic computing, food and beverage servicing, and more.
-After completing the training, scholars then undergo an apprenticeship in partner enterprises and which often leads to employment.
+As one of PSFI's pilot programmes, SKIL was initiated to address widespread unemployment in the Philippines conducted in partnership with Technical Education and Skills Development Authority (TESDA), the programme, enables deserving out-of-school youth to undergo training for technical-vocational skills such as automotive servicing, welding, pipefitting, basic computing, food and beverage servicing, and more.
+After completing the training, scholars then undergo an apprenticeship in partner enterprise, which often leads to employment.

-In 2022, there were 366 participants, 114 of which gained employment right after graduation, and 5 who have started their own business.
+In 2022, there were 366 participants, 114 of which gained employment right after graduation, and five who started their own business.

-Shell-PhilDEV
+Shell-Philippine Science and Technology Development Foundation-Manila, Inc. (PhilDEV)

-In collaboration with the Philippine S&T Development Foundation-Manila, Inc. (PhilDev), PSFI continues to support bright and underprivileged youth pursuing STEM courses by giving scholarships to fund their tuition and by providing intensive upskilling programs on subjects such as leadership and life skills.
+In collaboration with PhilDEV, PSFI continues to support bright and underprivileged youth pursuing STEM courses by giving scholarships to fund their tuition and by providing intensive upskilling programmes on subjects such as leadership and life skills.

-By helping the youth develop integral STEM habits of mind, like that of systems thinking and scenario-building, they will be better able to lead in fields like energy and engineering in the future.
-The program hopes to increase the number of graduates to meet growing labor demands in the industries of energy, healthcare, manufacturing, e-commerce and automation, to name a few.
+By helping the youth develop integral STEM habits of mind, like systems thinking and scenario-building, PSFI equips them to lead in fields like energy and engineering in the future.
+The programme hopes to increase the number of graduates to meet growing labour demands in the industries of energy, healthcare, manufacturing, e-commerce and automation, to name a few.

-In 2022, 29 scholars were supported by the program.
-The year also welcomed the first 3 agriculture scholars as the program shifted from supporting STEM programs to now STEAM programs, which encompass science, technology, engineering, agriculture, and mathematics.
-Moreover, 34 graduates of the program passed the engineering licensure exam.
+In 2022, 29 scholars were supported by the programme.
+The year also welcomed the first three agriculture scholars as the programme expanded its focus from STEM programmes to now Science, Technology, Engineering, Agriculture, and Mathematics programmes, which encompass science, technology, engineering, agriculture, and mathematics.
+Moreover, 34 graduates of the programme passed the engineering licensure exam.
 Lastly, five scholars were hired by Shell Pilipinas.

-Women Empowerment Programs
+Women Empowerment Programmes

 Uplifting and empowering women is imperative to support the health and social development of families, communities and countries.
-PSFI works with the local cooperatives in the communities wherein Shell Pilipinas operates in order to train and empower the women in the communities through livelihood and skills training.
+PSFI works with cooperatives in the communities where Shell Pilipinas operates to order to train and empower the women through livelihood and skills training.

-The Shell Tabangao's Ladies Circle
+The Shell Tabangao's Ladies Circle (STLC)

-The Shell Tabangao's Ladies Circle (STCL) started in the 1960s.
-It offers medical aid, livelihood and scholarships for women in Bantangas's Barangays of Tabangao, Ambulong, Libjo, San Isidro and Malitam.
-The STCL scholarship is open to indigenous people who cannot afford education.
-It supports students with monthly allowances, and funds to support their added educational expenses; they are also given access to a venue where they may be trained or interact with other scholars.
-As of 2022, the program supports 47 scholars, and has signed an agreement with the School Division Office of Batangas in August to support 10 more incoming grade 11 students pursuing a STEM track.
+The Shell Tabangao's Ladies Circle started in the 1960s.
+The group offers medical aid, livelihood and scholarships for women in Bantangas's Barangays of Tabangao, Ambulong, Libjo, San Isidro and Malitam.
+The STLC scholarship is open to those who cannot afford education, providing a monthly allowance, and funding extraneous educational expenses.
+Scholars are monitored, trained, and given a chance to interact with fellow scholars.
+As of 2022, the programme supports 47 scholars. the STLC has also signed an agreement with the School Division Office of Batangas in August to support 10 more incoming grade 11 students pursuing a STEM track.